JoshC-Working/Quantitative_Trading_LSTM/README.md

 </ol>

-Also, we are going to implement RSI indicator on determining the buy and sell moments.<br>
+Also, we are going to implement RSI indicator on determining the time to stark a long/short position.<br>
 It is because noise in time series data is unpredictable, no matter how accurate our models are.
 So we decide to use RSI to minimize the risk of buying/selling.